Course Outline

 Details of early feedback on progress

-Formative feedback will be provided through weekly workshop discussion from Week 1.
-Online feedback to student responses will be provided on the Canvas Discussion page.
+Formative feedback will be provided through weekly workshop discussions.
+Workshops are designed to scaffold skills required for the course assessment.
+Within workshops, feedback on progress towards achieving the learning outcomes will be provided.
+In addition, online feedback to student responses will be provided on the Canvas Discussion page.

 Assessment tasks